-- Successfully complete all courses in their program of study with a cumulative grade point average of 2.00 or higher, depending on programmatic requirements. - Meet or exceed the minimum standards of satisfactory academic progress. - Satisfy all applicable programmatic requirements. - Satisfy all financial obligations to the College. - Surgical Technician students must attempt the Certified Surgical Technology (CST) exam upon completion of all courses and prior to graduation.
+- Successfully complete all courses in their program of study with a cumulative grade point average of 2.00 or higher, depending on programmatic requirements. - Meet or exceed the minimum standards of satisfactory academic progress. - Satisfy all applicable programmatic requirements. - Satisfy all financial obligations to the College. - Surgical Technician students must attempt an approved surgical technology exam upon completion of all courses and prior to graduation.
+Additional information is available through the Program Manager.